microsoft/onnxruntime/onnxruntime/python/tools/transformers/README.md

 ## Benchmark

+There is a benchmark script that measure inference performance of OnnxRuntime, PyTorch or PyTorch+TorchScript on pretrained models of Huggingface Transformers.

 The benchmark script requires PyTorch be installed.

-You can run benchmark script to see the inference speed of OnnxRuntime.
 Here is an example to run benchmark on pretrained model bert-base-cased on GPU.

 ```console
 python -m onnxruntime_tools.transformers.benchmark -g -m bert-base-cased -o -v -b 0